JustinMWoo/Turn_Based_Strategy/README.md

 <a name="movement"/>

 ### Movement
 Movement range of units are determined through BFS and are displayed in red on the board when it is the unit's turn.
 A tile can then be selected to move to and the path to the tile is calculated using A*.
 The number of tiles the unit can move is primarily determined by the class of the unit (can be assigned in the unity inspector).
+After moving, the player can choose the direction the unit faces.

 <img src="Readme/movement.gif" width = "600">
 Note: First unit is a mage and second unit is a thief.